Frequently asked questions about your Sanctuary stay

 There are no on-site laundry facilities; however, there is one laundromat in town, just five miles away.

 The cottages can accommodate up to six guests.
 The cabins are much smaller and are intended to be occupied by one or two persons.
-The cottages have a bedroom with two double beds, and there is a living room with a sleeper sofa.
-The cabins are a “studio” setting with one queen-sized bed.
+The cottages have a bedroom with two double beds and two twin-size rollaway beds.
+The cabins are a “studio” setting with one queen-sized Murphy bed.
 The cottages are located by the horse corrals and closer to some of our office buildings and the Welcome Center.
-The cabins are more secluded.
+The cabins are more secluded and have easy access to many walking trails.
 Each cottage has its own deck or patio; the cabin guests share a patio area.
 The cabins provide a more economical option to our guests who are on tighter budgets and don’t need the extra space and amenities of a cottage.

 The rates differ, depending on the time of year.